 A prospect that reads one or two of your blog posts before reaching out to you for service is far more likely to buy than someone who didn’t.
 However, make sure you’re selling services that are directly related to the topics covered on your blog.

 Here’re some examples.

 Tech Help Canada blogs about marketing and entrepreneurship a lot, so we offer services like SEO, web design, ghostwriting, web copy creation, etc. A blog that’s dedicated to sales can offer services such as outreach, cold calling or prospect information gathering.
 Similarly, a social media marketing expert can offer consulting services to small business owners.

 Businesses will pay you to publish their content on your blog.
 This is because they can reach their target audience in a non-threatening way.
 It’s something you can start offering from the get-go, even if you don’t have a lot of website traffic and here’s why.

-Some organizations are shifting focus from solely focusing on current audience traffic to the future potential.
+Some organizations are shifting focus from solely focusing on current audience traffic to future potential.
 So if your blog shows promise, smart business executives will rather get your service for cheap early on before prices increase.

 Also, as you publish more useful and relevant content on a regular basis, your blog traffic will steadily increase.
 At the point when web traffic surges, it should already be well known that you offer sponsored post.

 There are two things you must do to avoid any legal problems and be inline with search engine guidelines.
 These are: